techboyankit/Django_social_media_project/README.md

-# It is a social media website made by me, ANKIT.
+# It is a social media website made by me.

 # Here I have implemented the following ideas:-